Well, Yes, I have been away the past three days, but I had my first visitor!

 After work (which ends at 1 30ish on Friday), I met up with Max and we went and toured Castle Hill.
 This time I got to be the RS and show him everything (it was fun!).
 We went for coffee at the Kavehuss called Ruszwurm, which was really nice.
 It is really neat and small.
 You feel like you are in someone's parlor having coffee and pastries.
 I sort of screwed up the ordering (confused gram with decagram), and we ended up with too many of these 'salty' scones, but that meant we had extras for dinner and snacks the whole weekend.
 I didn't take any pictures (because the place was so small and quaint that I felt weird), but check out the website!
 I couldn't decide what I wanted, so I will definitely have to go back! (for those interested, I chose a Tirol Strudel with Meggyes (cherry), we also tried these things called pogácsa, which are called 'salty tea cakes'.
 They were salty alright. very salty, but flaky and pretty good....the pogácsa, was also the thing I got the weights confused with...so we had ALOT of them).

 After dinner we met up with some of the younger people who work at the embassy (both Canadians and some Hungarians too!).
-We went out to this bar called "" which is a ruin pu
+We went out to this bar called "" which is a ruin pub,

-t 'night bus'.
+We left the bar around 1 30, and the trams had stopped running so we had to take our first 'night bus'.
 It was basically a bus filled with young pepper at various levels of intoxication.
 We weren't worse for wear, having eaten a large meal and had only one beer.
 It was interesting though!
 There were a couple of English speakers on the bus (and sadly a pick pocketer).
 He didn't manage to get the girls wallet but max saw him try!

-ith me (as he has a chapter on this Museum), and it proved to be very useful (it also meant that I didn't have to buy a head set!).
+Saturday we got up in the morning and headed for the Museum of Terror (which will be another separate post).
+In a nut shell, the museum was really interesting and very well presented!
+I brought RS with me (as he has a chapter on this Museum), and it proved to be very useful (it also meant that I didn't have to buy a head set!).
 Max thought the RS book was very 'American'. and well I guess it is (as all the humour and cultural references, focus on 'cheapest' things are American-related).
 But, I get the jokes and gladly translated :).

-After the Museam of Terror we went for lunch/coffee/cakes and a
+After the Museam of Terror we went for lunch/coffee/cakes and a Hungarian Canadian own

 After Luckas we went to the mall.
 It was raining and we didn't really want to go home yet, and well most things in Bpest at 4pm on a sat were closed.
 Except for the mall.
 So there we went.
 We wondered around.
 I showed max all the interesting stores (and he gawked at all the German owned ones).
 Then we came home, had dinner (which was a hole bunch of 'Hungarian' things we got at Match, one was a 'prepared egg' that turned out to be a deviled egg (I added paprika to it as we do at home!) point for me!).